Keireira/uha/src/models/all/readme.md

 You can select either:

 - Upcoming only (default)
-- Past and Upcoming
+- Past and Upcoming^W^W^W --> Create bool with "only unique"
 - Selected period
-- Inifinite (You will see all past payments and all upcoming payments splitted by months)
+- Inifinite (You will see all past payments and all upcoming payments splitted by months) Omni Feed?

 After you picked up a LENS, that LENS will be stored locally in ( Settings.set(`filter_lens`) +